dkrupali56/60-Days-Code/README.md

 At the end of 60 ndays, I have not only completed 60 unique projects, But also improved my frontend skills and through this projects I learnt to solve various types of errors and I gained valueable experience working on variety of different projects.Random Number Generator

 # List Of My 60 Projects
+I made this 60 projects during this challenge.
 Let's see what I create in just 60 days!
 1. 3D Boxes Background
 2. Accordion
 3. Animated Header